BluberrySmoothie/Global-EPG-XMLs/README.md

 Daily XML and CSV TV Guides.

-I plan to automate the jobs that create these guides and upload automatically once run.
+The job to generate these scripts starts running at 10pm UK Time.
+Once the scripts are finished, they files will be automatically uploaded to this repo.

 **starhubSG_EPG**
 Platform: Star Hub